 Web development is one of the fastest-growing fields right now.
 There are more than a million web developers in the US alone and the average salary is nothing less than $60,000.
 This makes it sound like a dream job.
 But the question is do you need a degree to become a web developer?
 Is there a way to be a self-taught and successful web developer?
 Do you need special skills to learn web development?
 Is web developer education a prerequisite to finding a job in this sector?

-Well, the truth is you can be a good web developer without a college degree.
-In fact, more than 50% of developers are self-taught.
-Many are just looking for a way to get skills through online courses and tutorials.
+Well, the truth is you can be a good web developer without a college degree however there are many appealing options should you want to earn or finish your college degree.
+More than 50% of developers are self-taught.
 The other half may not necessarily have a college degree in web development but just any other science “make my essay” course.

 5 Tips on How to Become a Web Developer

 If you are going to be a self-taught web developer it is time to get to work.
 Programming may be difficult at first but once you get the hang of it, things should get easier.
 Here are some tips on how to become a web developer.

 1. Define your goals

 The first step is for you to define what you really want to achieve.
 Once you do the rest will be easier.
 The key is to start working on becoming a web developer as soon as possible.
 Putting it off will only delay you in your ultimate goal of becoming a developer.
 Identify which areas you need to be proficient in and the type of development that is interesting for you.

 2. Learn how to code

 If you are going to be successful in web development, then coding is a must.
 Coding is not an easy task but that doesn’t mean you can’t learn it.
 The good news is that there are so many online sources that will help you start coding without any charges.
 For example, you can use Codecademy.
 This platform offers interactive learning to beginners.